expresspigeon/blog/src/content/posts/2014/expresspigeon-ranks-among-top-esps-in-new-industry-research.md

-*According to reviews from 450 marketing professionals, ExpressPigeon's user satisfaction and feature ratings place it next to Mailchimp, Constant Contact, ExactTarget, and other industry-leading ESPs.*
+*According to reviews from 450 marketing professionals, ExpressPigeon&apos;s user satisfaction and feature ratings place it next to Mailchimp, Constant Contact, ExactTarget, and other industry-leading ESPs.*